 Format: Online reference

 Hundreds of volumes of encyclopedias and other ebooks covering all subject areas.
-Gale Virtual Reference Library is included in Gale Power Search which searches the content of the books along with magazines and other resources.
-If you want to browse the books as books, the Gale Virtual Reference Library is the better choice.
+Gale eBooks is included in Gale Power Search which searches the content of the ebooks along with magazines and other resources.
+If you want to browse the ebooks as books, this Gale eBooks interface is the better choice.

 Format: Database of books